ecadlabs/signatory/docs/signatory-architecture.md

 ### 4. Tezos Signing Component Model

-Tezos uses elliptic curve cryptography to manage private/public key addresses, sign data, and check signatures.
+Tezos uses elliptic curve cryptography to manage private/public key pairs, sign data, and check signatures.
 Signing a transaction involves prefixing it with a magic-byte, hashing the operation request, and then signing the resulting byte string with the user's secret key.
 The signature is then appended to the operation request to create a signed transaction, which can be broadcast to the network for confirmation.

 ```mermaid
 flowchart TB